Frequently Asked Questions about Payments

 How long does it take to post my payment to my auto account?

 How long it takes a payment to be visible on your account depends on how the payment was submitted to us.

 In general, payments will be credited to the account as of the day they are received by Chase as long as they are received during business hours or for online payments prior to the processing cut-off time.
 In some cases, missing or incomplete information may cause delays.

 Why hasn’t my overnight payment posted to my account yet?

 Posting overnight payments generally takes 1-2 business days if all the account information needed to post the payment is included.
 There may be delays if your payment is missing information, such as your account number or name.

 Note: If the payment was accepted, even though posting may be delayed, the payment will be applied effective the date it was received for processing.

 How is my payment allocated to my account?

-Any payment received for your auto loan is first applied to the interest due, then to the principal due followed by any outstanding fees.
+For Auto Loans any payment received is first applied to any interest due, then to any principal due and then any outstanding fees.
 After satisfying the amount due and fees, any remaining amount is applied to reduce the principal balance.
 Click here to watch an online video about payment allocation.

-For auto leases, the payment is first applied to the amount due on the account, then any outstanding fees.
+For Auto Leases the payment is first applied to any amount due on the account, then any outstanding fees.
 Any amount remaining will be applied to the next payment due.